 Additional symptoms can also include sensitivity and tenderness of the gum tissue, and slight bleeding when brushing, flossing, or probing during an examination.
 You may notice your toothbrush or floss having a slight pinkish tone to them after use.

 If left untreated Gingivitis will progress and further complications can arise.
-It is important to consult with Dr. Dyras or Hutcheson on the best course of action to halt the disease progression.
+It is important to consult with Dr. Dyras, Dr. Hutcheson or Dr. Zaluski on the best course of action to halt the disease progression.

 Periodontitis is a serious gum infection that causes damage to the gums and bone that can eventually jeopardize the health of your teeth.